Subject Details – Acupuncture Program

 This is an introductory Western medical diagnostic science course, in which topics include general principles of history taking, general principles of physical examination, and detailed information on the procedures of medical investigation in a systematic way, covering cardiovascular system, respiratory system, gastrointestinal system, genitourinary system, hematological system, rheumatological system, endocrine system, nervous system, psychiatric history and mental state examination, and skin.

-A303.
-Acupuncture & Moxibustion V – Safety and Clean Needle Techniques
+ACU301 Acupuncture & Moxibustion V – Safe Practice and Legislation

 In this course, students will learn the acupuncture safety skills and modern standardized clean needle techniques developed in North America, since it is one of the requirements for registration as an acupuncturist and TCM practitioner.